NIMH-SCCN/callicog/README.md

 		`pip install ~/wxPython-4.1.1-cp37-cp37m-linux_x86_64.whl`

-13. Make Callicog launch on startup; create the autostart directory, and then symlink the Callicog autostart script into it.
+13. Make Callicog launch on startup; create the autostart directory, and then symlink the Callicog environment setup and autostart scripts into it.

         ```
 		mkdir ~/.config/autostart
+		ln -s ~/callicog/installation/setup_callicog_env.sh ~/.config/autostart/
 		ln -s ~/callicog/installation/callicog.desktop ~/.config/autostart

         ```

 14. You can also add a CalliCog shortcut to the desktop bottom panel.